-Recently, a relaxed version of the TTP was presented by Chand and Wagner [5] as reaction to the criticism that the TTP is not realistic.
+Recently, a relaxed version of the TTP was presented by Chand and Wagner [4] as reaction to the criticism that the TTP is not realistic.
 In the new version of the problem multiple thieves are allowed to travel across different cities (not necessarily across all) with the aim of maximising the group's collective profit.

-Lastly, we would like to mention that no efficient complete solver for the TTP is known.
-One of the reasons for this appears to be the fact that even when the tour is kept fixed, packing is NP-hard [18].
+Note that even when the tour is kept fixed, packing is NP-hard [10].